gducran/gducran/README.md

 ### Hello there 👋

 My name is Gabrielle and I am an aspiring healthcare data analyst and tech enthusiast.
-I am currently a student at ________ University 🎓, where I am pursuing a pre-health track.
 I am eager to advance my career and contribute to innovative healthcare solutions.

 - 🔭 I am currently working on **Medology**, a platform dedicated to New York City college students pursuing a career in the healthcare and research field.
 It focuses on developing study strategies, career development skills, and connecting with peers.
 - 🌱 I am currently learning **HTML**, **CSS**, and **JavaScript**.